CloudNativeECQ2020/springboot-java-jenkins/JENKINS.md

      3. Click on "webhooks."
      4. Click "Add webhooks."
      5. stopping here, need to move jenkins to korra (?) so that it can be accessed by github via url  todo see [jenkins on korra](jenkinsonkorra.md)
+4. set up the build for docker  `springboot-2-dockerize`

 # original test
 ## load jenkins